-MCTS: MCTS [38] has proven effective for solving tasks with discrete action spaces [39], hence, suitable for our problem.
-Contrary to model-free RL, MCTS relies on a model of the environment to perform tree search for action selection and does not require any form of function approximation.
-However, in scenarios with significant branching factors or expensive model evaluations, the time complexity quickly increases, and the use of MCTS becomes intractable.
-Consequently, [19, 20] exploit Q-learning for estimating the value of the nodes in MCTS and show impressive results in solving tasks of great complexity, like the game of Go.
-Also, in the context of accelerating and generalizing skill-learning, the combination of learning and planning has received increasing attention [20, 37, 40, 41].
-In this work, inspired by these advantages, we explore different algorithmic variations of the interplay between Q-learning and planning, as described below.
-Pseudocode for all variants is given in Appendix B.
+MCTS: MCTS [37] has proven effective for solving tasks with discrete action spaces [38], hence, 191 suitable for our problem.
+Contrary to model-free RL, MCTS relies on a model of the environment 192 to perform tree search for action selection and does not require any form of function approximation.
+193 However, in scenarios with significant branching factors or expensive model evaluations, the time 194 195 complexity quickly increases, and the use of MCTS becomes intractable.
+Consequently, [18, 19] exploit Q-learning for estimating the value of the nodes in MCTS and show impressive results in 196 solving tasks of great complexity, like the game of Go.
+Also, in the context of accelerating and 197 generalizing skill-learning, the combination of learning and planning has received increasing atten-198 tion [19, 36, 39, 40].
+In this work, inspired by these advantages, we explore different algorithmic 199 variations of the interplay between Q-learning and planning, as described below.
+Pseudocode for all 200 variants is given in Appendix B. 201

-1) DQN+MCTS: Inspired by [19], we propose a variant of AlphaGo, that uses a pretrained Qnetwork as a prior for evaluating the leaf nodes of MCTS, leading to increased efficiency.
-As we seek to effectively combine learning and planning for autonomous assembly with the robot-in-theloop, we use small search budgets for which the prominent solution for MCTS expansion - the exploration strategy of UCT [19, 42] - is unsuitable because it becomes over-optimistic [43].
-Therefore, we use an $\epsilon$ -greedy expansion strategy during search, that allows better exploration than UCT.
-2) Q-MCTS: We follow a generalization of Q-learning using samples based on planning.
-As in [20, 37], we combine DQN with MCTS during training to perform an informed exploration and collect good samples through search.
-However, as motivated previously, due to small search budgets, our approach uses an $\epsilon$ -greedy expansion strategy over unexplored states, instead of UCT.
-Let $Q_S(s_t, a_t) = Q_S(s_t, a_t) + r(s_t, a_t) + \gamma \max{a't} Q(s't, a't)$ be the updated value of an expanded node, where $s't$ is the new state arriving during search.
-The resulting Q-MCTS methods augments the DQN learning objective with a cross-entropy loss defined on the values explored during search, i.e.,loss = $-softmax(Q_S(s_t, a_t))^T \log(softmax(Q(s_t, a_t)))$ which is intended to regularize and improve the Q-function estimate based on the experience collected while searching.
+1) DQN+MCTS: Inspired by [18], we propose a variant of AlphaGo, that uses a pretrained Q-202 network as a prior for evaluating the leaf nodes of MCTS, leading to increased efficiency.
+As we 203 seek to effectively combine learning and planning for autonomous assembly with the robot-in-the-204 loop, we use small search budgets for which the prominent solution for MCTS expansion - the 205 exploration strategy of UCT [18, 41] - is unsuitable because it becomes over-optimistic [42].
+There-206 fore, we use an $\epsilon$ -greedy expansion strategy during search, that allows better exploration than UCT.
+207 2) Q-MCTS: We follow a generalization of Q-learning using samples based on planning.
+As in 208 [19, 36], we combine DQN with MCTS during training to perform an informed exploration and 209 collect good samples through search.
+However, as motivated previously, due to small search bud-210 gets, our approach uses an $\epsilon$ -greedy expansion strategy over unexplored states, instead of UCT.
+211 Let $Q_S(s_t, a_t) = Q_S(s_t, a_t) + r(s_t, a_t) + \gamma \max{a't} Q(s't, a't)$ be the updated value of an expanded 212 node, where $s't$ is the new state arriving during search.
+The resulting Q-MCTS methods augments 213 the DQN learning objective with a cross-entropy loss defined on the values explored during search, 214 i.e., $loss = -softmax(Q_S(s_t, a_t))^T log(softmax(Q(s_t, a_t)))$ which is intended to regularize and 215 improve the Q-function estimate based on the experience collected while searching.
+216

-3) $\epsilon$ -MCTS: This implementation follows [37] more closely.
+3) $\epsilon$ -MCTS: This implementation follows [36] more closely.
 The main differences w.r.t. the Q-MCTS policy are that first, there is an $\epsilon$ -greedy decision on whether to do search or uniformly sample a random action, whereas Q-MCTS always conducts search.
 Secondly, during search, $\epsilon$ -MCTS follows the UCT expansion strategy.
 The Q-learning objective remains the same as with Q-MCTS, however, the cross-entropy loss is computed only on the samples where search has been conducted.
 In essence, the method's difference is in the way of collecting the model-based samples.

-2.3 Integrated learning and planning for robotic assembly
+223 2.3 Integrated learning and planning for robotic assembly